Getting started with AI-driven fundraising: crash course

 Nonprofits (and their funders) will continue to adapt through 2021 and beyond, but the need for increased efficiency will always remain.
 The precision achieved through AI predictions can completely change how nonprofits fundraise and engage their donors.
 It can unlock new levels of efficiency and focus for their campaigns and stewardship outreach, but there’s still a long way to go in terms of adoption across the sector.

-For organizations considering investing in AI technology, the first step is understanding exactly what AI is and how it is and isn’t used.
+For organizations considering investing in AI technology, the first step is understanding exactly what AI-driven fundraising is and how it is and isn’t used.
 From there, research more success stories from other nonprofits and consider exactly how artificial intelligence might fit into your own strategies.